martaccmoreno/vcaller/README.md

 Variant calling, while simple in principle, can quickly become a daunting task to the to the average user, as the typical pipeline requires back-and-forth usage and configuration of multiple command line tools.
-V*plify this task by serving
-as a wrapper which combines multiple pre-existing bioinformatics tools into a single package.
+Vcaller simplifies this task by serving as a wrapper which combines multiple pre-existing bioinformatics tools into a single package.
 Vcaller is a command line tool composed by intuitive building-block commands which retain